-This article sets out the requirements for offsetting the carbon emissions of the organisation.
+This article sets out the requirements for offsetting the carbon emissions of an organisation.

-In order to have net zero emissions over a given reporting period, an organisation needs to offset the emissions they have not managed to reduce through their reduction initiatives alone.
-The way these emissions are offset is through the retirement of an equivalent number of eligible carbon offset units (see below).
+To reach carbon neutral status for a given reporting period, an organisation needs to offset the emissions they have not managed to reduce through their reduction initiatives.
+The way these emissions are offset is through the purchase and retirement of an equivalent number of eligible carbon offset units (see below).

 A Strategy for purchasing and retiring

 The organisation should develop and maintain a strategy for purchasing and retiring eligible offset units.
-This includes decisions regarding the amount of renewable energy purchased as well as the technology used for emissions reduction or avoidance.
+This includes decisions regarding the amount of renewable energy purchased as well as the technology (or project type) used for emissions reduction or avoidance.

 Eligible offset units

-Pathzero has reviewed the credibility of the offsets available and currently only accepts the following as eligible under this protocol.
+Pathzero has reviewed the credibility of the offsets available, currently, we only accept the following as eligible under this protocol.

 Proof of retirement/cancellation of offsets

-To effectively attribute the carbon abatement activities to a particular organisation, an organisation must purchase and then retire (also referred to as cancel) the carbon offset unit on a recognised offsets registry.
+To effectively attribute the carbon abatement activities to a particular organisation, an organisation must purchase and then retire (also referred to as cancel) the carbon offset unit on a recognised, public offsets registry.

-The cancellation should be clearly attributed to the carbon neutral claim and the organisation or responsible entity making the claim.
-The cancellation and attribution of eligible offset units is important to prevent resale or double counting of offset units.
+The cancellation should be clearly attributed to the carbon neutral claim and the organisation, or entity, responsible for making the claim.
+The cancellation and attribution of eligible offset units are critical to ensure integrity and to prevent the resale or double counting of the offset units.

-Any carbon offset units purchased on the Pathzero platform automatically provide 3rd part evidence of the retirement of the carbon offset units.
+Any carbon offset units purchased through Pathzero will provide third party evidence of the retirement of the carbon offset units through a certificate.
+The certificate will be made available in the 'offset history' dashboard in the Pathzero app.

 Disclosure of purchased offsets